Aiswarya12-gpu/rl-quic-leo/README.md

 Traditional congestion control algorithms (e.g., BBR) rely on fixed heuristics and may struggle to adapt to highly dynamic environments such as LEO satellite networks.

-Frequent handovers and fluctuating delays require adaptive mechanisms capable of learning from network behavior.
-Reinforcement learning provides a framework for such adaptive decision-making.
+Frequent handovers and fluctuating delays require adaptive mechanisms capable of responding to non-stationary conditions.
+Reinforcement learning provides a framework for learning such adaptive behavior directly from observed network dynamics.

 ---

+## Design Rationale

+The system is intentionally designed to operate at the control level rather than per-packet level.
+This reduces computational overhead and ensures compatibility with reinforcement learning inference constraints.

+A compact state representation is used to balance model expressiveness and stability.
+The objective is not to fully model the network, but to provide sufficient information for adaptive decision-making under dynamic conditions.

+---

 ## Technical Approach

-* Reinforcement Learning Algorithm: Proximal Policy Optimization (PPO)
+* **Reinforcement Learning Algorithm:** Proximal Policy Optimization (PPO)

-* State Representation:
+* **State Representation:**

   * RTT
   * Packet loss
   * Throughput

-* Action:
+* **Action:**

   * Continuous pacing rate adjustment (multiplicative factor)

-* Reward Function:
+* **Reward Function:**

 [
 r_t = \frac{\text{Throughput}_t}{\text{RTT}_t + 0.5 \times \text{Loss}_t}